A Target-Agnostic Protocol-Independent Interface for the Transport Layer: More Details on Target and Compiler

+\signpost{State consistency} As presented above, most of the transport state is kept in eBPF maps.
+Similar to eTran, \mtpxdp uses locks when accessing shared state from eBPF programs at different hooks.
+The few variables shared between the Kernel and userspace data-path are written only by one of the two, so lock-free access is possible.
+It is possible to use standard techniques on its C-like event processors to detect access patterns and the need for locks.

 \signpost{Event processor code to eBPF} eBPF programs are typically written in C, compiled to eBPF bytecode, and verified and loaded in the kernel.
 While \mtp's event processing functions are constrained C-like, translating them to C code acceptable by the eBPF verifier may not always be as straightforward as \mtpdpdk due to the constraints imposed by the eBPF verifier on loops, stack size, and memory accesses.
 As such, while \mtp's C-like language lowered the barrier for plugging in the event processors into the XDP target, one may need to take extra care to fit within eBPF's constraints.
-For example, we ran into a few stack size issues when deploying Homa event processors in XDP that issued instructions for instantiating the context (e.g., on the first packet of an RPC request or response), which were easily resolved with dedicated function calls.
-Overall, we did not run into significant issues while doing this manually for our example protocols, and we attribute that to the constraints in \mtp event processors on loops and data structures.
-We leave the exploration of general automated compilation techniques from \mtp to XDP to future work.
+For example, the compiler ran into a few stack size issues when deploying Homa event processors in XDP that issued instructions for instantiating the context (e.g., on the first packet of an RPC request or response), which were easily resolved with dedicated function calls.

 \signpost{Packet blueprints with payload generated from XDP (retransmissions)} Recall that event processors for network events mostly run in the regular XDP hook.
 Sometimes, they may need to generate blueprints with payloads.
 For example, in TCP, event processors may want to retransmit data after triple duplicate ACKs.
-The detection of the triple duplicate ACK happens in the data path in the regular XDP hook, where the received packet is parsed and its header values are used to evaluate whether it is a duplicate or not.
-When the third duplicate ACK arrives, fast retransmit is triggered, updating context, causing a packet blueprint to be generated, and calling \code{pkt\_gen} to start regenerating packets from the last unacknowledged sequence number.
+The detection of the triple duplicate ACK happens in the data path in the regular XDP hook, where the received packet is parsed, and its header values are used to evaluate whether it is a duplicate or not.
+When the third duplicate ACK arrives, fast retransmit is triggered, updating context, causing a packet blueprint to be generated, and calling \emph{pkt\_gen} to start regenerating packets from the last unacknowledged sequence number.